HPV-positive oropharyngeal cancer: Cause

 Human HPV has long been implicated in the pathogenesis of several anogenital cancers including those of the anus, vulva, vagina, cervix, and penis.
-In 2007 it was also implicated by both molecular and epidemiological evidence in cancers arising outside of the anogenital tract, namely oral cancers.
-HPV infection is common among healthy individuals, and is acquired through oral sex.
-Although less data is available, prevalence of HPV infection is at least as common among men as among women, with 2004 estimates of about 27% among US women aged 14–59.
+In 2007, it was also implicated by both molecular and epidemiological evidence in cancers arising outside of the anogenital tract, namely oral cancers.
+HPV infection is common among healthy individuals and is acquired through oral sex.
+Although less data is available, the prevalence of HPV infection is at least as common among men as among women, with 2004 estimates of about 27% among US women aged 14–59.

 HPV oral infection precedes the development of HPV+OPC.
 Slight injuries in the mucous membrane serve as an entry gate for HPV, which thus works into the basal layer of the epithelium.
 People testing positive for HPV type 16 virus (HPV16) oral infection have a 14 times increased risk of developing HPV+OPC.
 Immunosuppression seems to be an increased risk factor for HPV+OPC.
 Individuals with TGF-β1 genetic variations, specially T869C, are more likely to have HPV16+OPC.
 TGF-β1 plays an important role in controlling the immune system.
 In 1993 it was noted that patients with human papillomavirus (HPV)-associated anogenital cancers had a 4-fold increased risk of tonsillar squamous-cell carcinoma.
-Although evidence suggests that HPV16 is the main cause of OPC in humans not exposed to smoking and alcohol, the degree to which tobacco and/or alcohol use may contribute to increase the risk of HPV+OPC has not always been clear but it appears that both smoking and HPV infection are independent and additive risk factors for developing OPC.
+Although evidence suggests that HPV16 is the main cause of OPC in humans not exposed to smoking and alcohol, the degree to which tobacco and/or alcohol use may contribute to increasing the risk of HPV+OPC has not always been clear but it appears that both smoking and HPV infection are independent and additive risk factors for developing OPC.
 The connection between HPV-infection and oropharyngeal cancer is stronger in regions of lymphoepithelial tissue (base of tongue and palatine tonsils) than in regions of stratified squamous epithelium (soft palate and uvula).
 Human herpesvirus-8 infection can potentiate the effects of HPV-16.